maliksalman/spring-cloud-stream-sample/README.md

 ### 2.3 Clean up

 Because there are two components and they both share a single container instance, the configuration only starts a dev container when any of the components is started.
-The dev container is not shutdown.
-To shut down and remove the dev containers, run `docker compose -f compose-kafka.yaml down` or `docker compose -f compose-rabbit.yaml down`
+The dev container is not shutdown when any of the components is terminated - this is not the default behavior for the docker-compose support in spring-boot but was configured to act this way intentionally for this application.
+To shut down and remove the dev containers when they are not needed, run `docker compose -f compose-kafka.yaml down` or `docker compose -f compose-rabbit.yaml down`

 ## 3. Kind of events